Skip to main content

 },

-"main": "CustomUISample.dll", //Specifies the build result DLL file name as the entry point.
+"main": "CustomUISample.dll", //Specifies the DLL file name of the build result as the entry point.

 "lifecycle": "application", //Specifies the application lifecycle as the lifecycle.

-"baseProfile": "" //Does not specify a profile name condition.
+"baseProfile": "" //Does not specify any profile name conditions.

 }